-Bear Essentials helps you with:
+Bear Essentials helps you succeed in the following ways:

-- Your transition into GGC
+- Transitioning into GGC

 - Preparing for both GGC’s educational opportunities and student responsibilities

 - Introducing you to the intellectual, cultural and social aspects of GGC

 - Supporting your family